Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 \subsubsection{Class-Specific Sensitivity and Stability}

-The optimized baselines exhibit high stability across all primary metrics, with Macro-F1 scores remaining consistent near $0.93$.
-The Support Vector Machine showed the most significant response to hyperparameter calibration, achieving a performance gain of $\Delta\kappa = +0.0176$ through optimal regularization.
+The optimized baselines exhibit high stability across all primary metrics, with Macro-F1 scores remaining consistently above $0.93$.
+The Support Vector Machine showed a marginal response to hyperparameter calibration, achieving a minor performance gain of $\Delta\kappa = +0.0035$ through optimal regularization ($C=100$).

-The low standard deviation across folds ($\sigma < 0.01$) for all models reinforces the reliability of the 10,000-sample stratified subset as a representative proxy for the global astrophysical population.
-These results indicate that the decision boundaries learned by the black-box models are robust and well-defined along the population density gradients.
+The exceptionally low standard deviation across folds ($\sigma \le 0.004$) for all models reinforces the reliability of the 80,000-sample optimization set as a representative proxy for the global astrophysical population.
+These results indicate that the decision boundaries learned by the black-box models are highly robust and well-defined along the population density gradients.